Skip to main content

 ModeUse CaseCommandToken Source

-InteractiveDeveloper workstationprismctl loginDevice code flow
+InteractiveDeveloper workstationprismctl loginAuthorization code flow (browser)

 Service AccountCI/CD, automationPRISM_TOKEN=<jwt> prismctl ...Environment variable